RafiUnNoor/EaseConstruction/README.md

 Please use your APS Id and Token to use this app.

-Clone the whole project at your workspace.
+1. Clone the whole project at your workspace.
-Create a .env file in the same folder.
+2. Create a .env file in the same folder.
-Please provide your APS Client ID and APS Token.
+3. Please provide your APS Client ID and APS Token.
+4. Always run this app by launching server by pressing F5 in VS Code or start debugging in any code editor.
-Then upload a 3D file using upload button .
+5. Then upload a 3D file using upload button .
-The app is ready to use and your model is ready to interact with.
+6. The app is ready to use and your model is ready to interact with.